rafal06/new-tab/README.md

 ![screenshot](https://cdn.discordapp.com/attachments/791628533339521031/966783717542592552/unknown.png)

 ## To do
-- [ ] Slight color change when hovering over clickable elements
+- [x] Slight color change when hovering over clickable elements
+- [ ] Click animation on quick links and searchbar

 Nice to have
 - [ ] Personalized greeting (using LocalStorage API)